 A useful valuation is built from evidence, not optimism.
 It brings together the numbers and the story behind them, then turns that into a value range with clear assumptions.
 If those assumptions change, the value changes, and that’s the point.
 You can see what matters and what to improve.

-- Asset-based value: used when assets drive value (property, plant, stock), or when profitability is weak.
+Used when assets drive value or current profitability is weak.

 What lifts value is usually simple to describe and hard to prove: consistent margins, reliable cash, a strong pipeline, low churn, and a business that runs without the founder in every decision.